karnammanohar2405-cloud/meditrack-ai/README.md

 Recommend alternatives

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3).

+See the LICENSE file for details.

 ## Team